Comment fonctionnent les écrans de puits et les tubages de puits en acier inoxydable ?Peut 19, 2023

 Non-standard, OEM, ODM

-Easy leakage, wear resistance, corrosion resistance.
+Easy leakage, wear resistance, résistance à la corrosion.
 The mesh cross section is a trapezoid, narrow width of the gap, have a wire

 made of cold rolled stainless steel, this wire is support rods.
-The screen is uniform, the welding is stable, high hole rate, long
+The screen is uniform, the welding is stable, high hole rate, longue

-service life, high strength, stiffness and bearing capacity of rigid, screening filter device can be made into various shapes.
+service life, haute résistance, stiffness and bearing capacity of rigid, screening filter device can be made into various shapes.

 A well design incorporating wire-wrap screen was developed to meet these conditions, and proved successful.
 The characteristics of wire-wrap screen are well suited for its original purpose.
 This design offers the highest surface area of opening of any screen.
-Consequently, with very small aperture sized (.005 in. to .035 in.) necessary to control fine sands from thin aquifers without a gravel envelope, sufficient area of opening is still available to minimize frictional head losses through the screen.
-However, under such circumstances, stainless steel must be used since enlargement of openings result in sand pumping.
+Consequently, with very small aperture sized (.005 dans. À .035 dans.) necessary to control fine sands from thin aquifers without a gravel envelope, sufficient area of opening is still available to minimize frictional head losses through the screen.
+Cependant, under such circumstances, stainless steel must be used since enlargement of openings result in sand pumping.

 The manufacturing process lends itself to close tolerances required for very fine aperture sized and the V-shaped slot configuration reduces clogging.
 Careful consideration must be made of the use of wire-wrap screen in situations or under conditions for which it was not originally designed.
 It is generally more costly than other types without necessarily providing higher production, better efficiency or greater durability.
 Screen of this design, including most higher cost, heavy duty versions with bigger rods, wire or both, has lower collapsing strength than other screen types and usually lower than the well casing it is installed with.
 Special care should be taken in installation.
 The configuration of wire-wrap screen makes it difficult to swab, a simple and very effective method of well development, redevelopment and cleaning.
 This is because the internal surface of the screen is not a smooth circle due to the cross sections of the vertical rods.
 Close fitting swabs cannot be employed effectively because water bypasses through the annulus between the rods instead of surging in and out of the formation and filter pack.
 Development with air or high velocity jetting is not as effective a development method, especially in gravel envelope wells.